dan1306/btcTestnet/README.md

 This application is centered around the use of BTC-TESTNET and employs the Bockypher API and token to create addresses, create wallets associated to a particular address, make transaction to public addresses, and view details of a particular public address.

-Before using the application, it is best to define your token, SECRET (your secert could be anything), and SALT_ROUNDS in your .env, you can get your token by registering for an account on blockcypher.
+Before using the application, it is best to define your token, SECRET (your secert could be anything), and SALT_ROUNDS in your.env, you can get your token by registering for an account on blockcypher.

 While using this application it is best to not make too many requests at a time, to prevent being restricted to access of data.